 |Posted on July 4, 2012 at 2:15 PM|

-The Minnesota Wild's message to the NHL: "REMEMBER US?"
+Minnesota's message to the NHL: "REMEMBER US?"

 But, on Day Four of Free Agency, it was Minnesota, that has made the biggest splash by signing the top forward and top defenseman from the 2012 Free Agent Class.